ldrobnik/10dlc/docs/10dlc.md

 Follow the steps in this section to register your 10DCL brand through Wavix.

 :::note
-Mobile carriers approve each brand registration and base message throughput on the submitted brand details.
+Mobile carriers approve each brand registration and determine message throughput based on the submitted brand details.
 :::

 ### Registration types